Brunnerne/ctfpilot-discord-bot/README.md

 docker compose up -d
 ```

-A production Docker compose file is available at `docker-compose.prod.yml`, which uses the latest released image.
+A production Docker Compose file is available at `docker-compose.prod.yml`, which uses the latest released image.
 Deploy it using:

 ```bash